demisto/content/Packs/NetscoutAED/Integrations/NetscoutAED/NetscoutAED_description.md

 ## Netscout Arbor Edge Defense - AED

-- Use the Netscout Arbor Edge Defense integration to detect and stop both inbound threats and outbound communication from internal compromised hosts.
+- Use the Netscout Arbor Edge Defense integration to detect and stop both inbound threats and outbound malicious communication from compromised internal devices.

 ### Creating an API client
 AED uses token-based authentication to access the API.